QubitPi/Wilhelm/README.md

 [![Docker Hub][Docker Pulls Badge]][Docker Hub URL]
 [![Apache License Badge]][Apache License, Version 2.0]

-__Wilhelm__ is a webservice for proxying the _concurrent_ API requests on [QubitPi/Kugelblitz] and [QubitPi/Horten] so that any business operation is executed in one atomic request.
+__Wilhelm__ is a webservice for proxying the _concurrent_ API calls to [QubitPi/Kugelblitz] and [QubitPi/Horten] so that any business operation is executed in one atomic request.

 Wilhelm is designed for mapping __one__ UI action to __multiple__ backend requests to ensure the business operation is correctly and efficiently carried out.
 It does NOT handle security aspect, such as Authentication or Authorization,